 Cultural heritage management

-Cape Conran Coastal Park is part of an Aboriginal cultural landscape.
-Parks Victoria engaged Heritage Insight to conduct cultural heritage assessments at the site and to consult with Aboriginal Victoria.
-While there is no Registered Aboriginal Party (RAP) for the park, there are several Traditional Owner groups that have a connection to the area and Parks Victoria has been consulting them.
-Throughout the assessment for this project Parks Victoria has consulted with representatives from the Gunaikurnai, Monaro, Bidwell and Monaro/Ngarigo and Biduelli First Nations groups.
+Parks Victoria engaged A.B Heritage to conduct the cultural heritage assessments at the site and to consult with First Peoples - State Relations (FP-SR).
+While there is no Registered Aboriginal Party (RAP) for the park, there are numerous Traditional Owner groups that have a connection to the area and Parks Victoria has been consulting them.
+Throughout the assessment for this project Parks Victoria has consulted with representatives from the various Traditional Owner groups.

 Cape Conran Coastal Park has 11 ecological vegetation communities and is home to 41 mammal species and 170 species of birds, including the White-Bellied Sea Eagle.
 Parks Victoria has carried out a fauna and flora assessment to ensure the project does not impact on any habitat protection zones.
 In order to achieve compliance with the bushfire assessment and to improve access, some trees have needed to be removed from the site.

 During the construction period, the existing cabins and lodge will be unavailable for bookings during short periods.
 The campground will remain open throughout the construction period.

 Where will the accommodation be built?